-Tetra4 delivered to MHA driller's logs, completion reports, LAS files, gas analysis reports, production test data, and license data from the Virginia Gas Fields Project in the Free State in South Africa.
+Tetra4 provided Sproule with driller's logs, completion reports, LAS files, gas analysis reports, production test data, and license data from the Virginia Gas Fields Project in the Free State in South Africa.
+In addition, Teta4 provided Sproule with shape files of its geologic interpretation of fractures, sills and dykes within the license area and remote sensing interpretation of gas migration via vegetation stress analysis.